CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/unit-4/03/page02.md

    >**Note**:  This will open the Azure Machine Learning Designer interface where you can  begin creating your machine learning pipeline by dragging and dropping components.

-6. Once the **Designer** page is loaded, make sure that you’re on the Classic prebuilt tab under the “New pipeline” section.
+1. Once the **Designer** page is loaded, make sure that you’re on the Classic prebuilt tab under the “New pipeline” section.
 From here, click on the box with a plus sign that says, **Create a new pipeline using classic prebuilt components**.

     ![](../images/lab01-image6.png)

-## Part 1: Upload Our Dataset
+### Task 2: Upload Our Dataset

 Now it’s time to add the dataset to the Azure ML pipeline!

----

-### Step-by-Step Instructions

 1. On the **left panel**, under the **Data (1)** tab, click the **➕ (plus icon) (2)** to upload a dataset.

     ![](../images/lab01-image7.png)

-2. On **Create a new workspace to get started with Azure ML** page enter the following data.
+1. On **Create a new workspace to get started with Azure ML** page enter the following data.

    - Name the dataset: **`anomaly_dataset_manufacturing`**
    - Select type: **Tabular**